East Midlands Trains: London services

 The service pattern at the start of the franchise was of 4 off-peak departures from London: 2 fast (1 each to Sheffield and Nottingham) and 2 stopping (1 each to Derby and Nottingham).
 Sheffield peak-hour trains extended from and to Leeds, with weekend services also extending to York/Scarborough.
 1 peak-hour Derby service was extended to Burton-on-Trent and one to Barnsley.
 EMT made no significant changes until the introduction of its December 2008 timetable.

 In December 2008, EMT made significant changes to the service pattern, which was similar to the current one (see below).
 There are five off-peak departures from London: 2 fast (1 to Sheffield and 1 to Nottingham), 1 semi-fast (initially to Derby; extended to Sheffield from December 2009) and 2 stopping (1 to Nottingham and 1 to Corby).
 A smaller number of Sheffield peak-hour trains continue to extend from and to Leeds, with weekend services also extending to York/Scarborough.
-In addition a Nottingham service is extended to start from Lincoln Central on weekdays and Saturdays.
+In addition a Nottingham service is extended to start from Lincoln on weekdays and Saturdays.
 There were plans initially for 2 return services to Skegness through from London in the summer; however, these currently run through from Derby instead of London, because of speed restrictions around Boston.
 The Burton-on-Trent and Barnsley services ceased at the beginning of the December 2008 timetable, when Corby services began.
 One Corby service was extended to Melton Mowbray at the outset, and a second was added to Derby from May 2010.

 On 9 December 2013, the Midland Main Line officially started running at 125 mph (200 km/h) in some areas, leading to reductions in several journey times.